-By: Donna M. Amaral-Phillips, Ph.D.
+By: Donna Amaral-Phillips, Ph.D.

-This article is one in a series of articles describing (or reviewing) how to use data from your DHI reports to help you better manage your herd.
-Each article covers one or two numbers found on these reports.
-The goal of these articles is to explain how the numbers are calculated but, more importantly, how you can use them to better manage your dairy operation.
-This article reviews how to use Standardized 150-day Milk found on the second page of your Herd Summary sheet (DHI- 202) to better manage your dairy herd.
+This article is one of a series of articles describing (or reviewing) how to use data from your DHI reports to help you better manage your herd.
+We will cover one or two numbers found on these reports each month.
+My goal is to explain how the numbers are calculated but, more importantly, how you can use them to better manage your dairy operation.

+This article reviews how to use standardized 150 day milk found on the second page of your Herd Summary sheet (DHI- 202).

-What is Standardized 150-day Milk?
+What is standardized 150 day milk?

-Standardized 150-day Milk allows one to compare the average milk production of a dairy herd from one month to the next.
+Standardized 150 day milk allows one to compare the average milk production for your herd from one month to the next.
 It removes the effects of days in milk, breed, and number of lactations which will vary from test to test.
 For each cow in the herd under 330 days in milk, the computer calculates what she would have given if she was exactly 150 days after calving.
 The computer then averages all cows in the herd and reports this average on the second page of the Herd Summary (DHI-202).